VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 +------+-------------------+------+

 The synapses() object is targeting the 1st compartment of the PC cells, i.e.  Apical dendrite[1].
-Consider the following example in which the target is the compartment number 0 in the target neuron group:
+Consider the following example in which the target is the compartment number 0 in the target NeuronGroup():

 ::